BestTimesToVisit.com Logo

 safety

 Be mindful of your belongings, especially in crowded areas like markets.
-Petty theft can occur.
-Avoid displaying expensive jewelry or electronics openly.
-It's always wise to let someone know your itinerary, especially if venturing outside of central Algiers.
+Avoid displaying expensive jewelry or electronics.
+If you're unsure about a situation, it's always best to err on the side of caution and avoid it.

 culture